Fair Oaks, California: Government

-Fair Oaks is an unincorporated community represented by Republican Susan Peters on the Sacramento County Board of Supervisors.
+Fair Oaks is an unincorporated community represented by No Party Preference Rich Desmond on the Sacramento County Board of Supervisors.
 A Local Planning Council, made up of 7 community members, is appointed by the Board of Supervisors to recommend land-use decisions for Fair Oaks.
 These recommendations are then sent to the Planning Commission of Sacramento County.
 The Sacramento County Sheriff provides law enforcement for Fair Oaks.

 Education

 Public schools in Fair Oaks are part of the San Juan Unified School District and include Earl LeGette Elementary School, Northridge Elementary School, Orangevale Open K-8 School, Will Rogers Middle School, Bella Vista High School and Del Campo High School.
 Major private schools in Fair Oaks include Summit Christian School, Sacramento Waldorf School, and St. Mel Catholic School.

 Transportation

-Public Transportation
+Public transportation

-Fair Oaks is served by the Sacramento Regional Transit District, but has no light rail service in the area as of now.
+Fair Oaks is served by the Sacramento Regional Transit District.
+Hazel station near Hazel Avenue is the closest SacRT light rail stop.

 Many bike trails are in the area, the largest of which is the American River Parkway Bike Trail.